finopsfoundation/sig-french/README.md

 Organize/reference FinOps trainings delivered by qualified external speakers.
 1. **Animate a community of interest**, allowing members to share their experiences during meetup and others events.

-The SIG France meetup is available [here on meetup.com](https://www.meetup.com/fr-FR/finops-france-sig/) with now more than 1,200 members.
+The SIG France meetup is available [here on meetup.com](https://www.meetup.com/fr-FR/finops-france-sig/) with more than 1,200 members on June 2022.

 **Geography**: initially, France and all other French-speaking communities.